orbitka/New_Memory_Game/README.md

 **Mechanism:**

-- This is a simple memory game based on javaScript.
+- This is a simple memory game based on javaScript (with HTML page structure and CSS styling).

 - Pairs of cards are stored in the array.